- 28

 - Reporting Engines such as JasperReports, BIRT

-- ETL Tools for data migration and integration
+- ETL Tools for data migration

 - Grand Linux Solution Team

-Checklist for Organizations Still Running Java 8
+Checklist for Organizations Still Using Java 8

 Use this checklist to start planning today: